erfanasgari21/LSA_News_Classification/README.md

 ![cover image](media/cover.png)

-This project applies Latent Semantic Indexing (LSI) to classify news articles into five categories based on their semantic content.
+This project applies Latent Semantic Analysis (LSA) to classify news articles into five categories based on their semantic content.
 The process involves text preprocessing steps, constructing a Bag of Words, applying Truncated Singular Value Decomposition (TruncatedSVD) to reduce the dimensionality of the term-document matrix and capture the most relevant semantic features.
 Students will then analyze and compare documents using similarity metrics such as Cosine Similarity and Euclidean Distance to group articles by topic.

 #### Objectives
 - To preprocess textual data using techniques like Bag of Words and understand TF-IDF for term weighting.